-Twenty-three (23) Aids to Navigation are charted within the survey area for H11868.
-Twelve (12) were detected by lidar and are presented in the following table: Recommend retaining all ATON's as charted unless spe cified in the table below.
+Thirty-four (34) Aids to Navigation are charted within the survey area for H11871.
+Twenty-three (23) Aids to Navigation were detected by lidar and are presented in the following table: Recommend retaining ATON's as charted unless specified in the table below.
 Defer final disposition of ATON's to MCD Update Services Branch.